aritra31/aritra31/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- &nbsp; Working at Web Idea Solutions as a Django developer
+- &nbsp; Working at Web Idea Solutions LLP as a Django developer
 - &nbsp; I’m currently learning Cloud Computing and JavaScript
 - &nbsp; Exploring new technologies and developing software solutions
 - &nbsp; Cloud Enthusiast